cuemacro/finmarketpy/INSTALL.md

                 * For customising how the project dumps logs to disk
         * Alternatively you can create datacred.py class in the same folder to put your own API keys and file folder settings.
         * This has the benefit of not being overwritten each time you upgrade the project.
-        * Below we have a sample:
+        * Below we have a sample datacred.py class file, to be placed in the "util" folder:

         ```python
 class DataCred(object):